rodages/Project-One-The-Pandemic-Game/README.md

 - This was the first project where I had some support from the senior developers.
 It was a very valuable experience to go through code reviews and it improved my ability to talk through the code and not only write it.

-- Even when I was at work, or doing other activities - I was thinking about the project, features and code - which made me feel happy, as I knew - this is something that I am trully passionate about and want to do professionally!
+- Even when I was at work, or doing other activities - I was thinking about the project, features and code - which made me feel happy.
+As I knew - this is something that I want to do professionally!